mattriley/agile-avatars/README.md

 # Initialisation

-The application is 'initialised' by calling the function exported by `./boot.js`.
-This function has one required argument: `window`.
+The application is initialised by calling the function exported by `./boot.js`.
+This function has one required argument - `window`.
 The entire application depends on this given instance of `window` rather than depending on the global `window` object.

-Initialising the application involves loading configuration, composing modules/wiring dependencies, and invoking 'startup' procedures.
-Initialising the application does not 'launch' it; rather it simply returns initialised modules.
+Initialising the application involves loading configuration, composing modules/wiring dependencies, and invoking startup procedures.
+Initialising the application does not launch it; rather it returns initialised modules for use by a consumer.
 This enables the application to be interacted with in a variety of ways.

 <details open>
 <summary>boot.js</summary>